harsilspatel/csv-to-mongodb/README.md

 | 4 | 15,000      |    20.102 |  135% | 2.4% | 746.226 |
 | 4 | 150,000     |    206.733 | 184% | 10% | 728.15 |
 | 4 | 15,000      |  17.929 | 41% | 2.1% | 882.35 |

+Please note that these tests were done on my laptop in a non isolated environment, i.e. other applications were running while the testing was being performed.
+However, since all the tests were performed under similar circumstances, we are assuming that the stats, such as time, will be affected by the same factor in all the tests performed.

+It should also be noted that the CPU consumptions were recorded when the Bulk() is being pushed, i.e. at it's peak performance.
+If the script is simply pushing the objects onto bulk's buffer, it does not consume more than ~2% CPU.

+Clearly, using bulk() is the most efficient method and thereby that's the one implemented in the application.